Unemployment Insurance Appeals FAQ

-May I contact the hearing officer before or after the hearing?
+May I contact the appeals examiner before or after the hearing?

 No. An appeals examiner may not have any contact with any interested party prior to or following a hearing.
-An appeals examiner can only have contact with an interested party at the time of the scheduled hearing and which is being tape recorded.
+An appeals examiner can only have contact with an interested party at the time of the scheduled hearing, which is tape recorded.
 This is to keep the appeals examiner as impartial as possible.

 May I provide additional information after the hearing?